richielin/BT3-Flat/README.md

 =======
 This is a clone of [Mr.Lai](https://github.com/KenMercusLai/BT3-Flat)'s BT3-Flat pelican theme for my personal website.

-Some changes have been made to fit with the idea of my website.
+Some changes have been made to fit the idea of my website.

 [My website](http://taolinrichie.com)